 Some landscape irrigation controllers (also called timers) have a “water budget adjustment” feature.
 A button or a dial on the controller can increase or decrease the amount of watering time for each station (or valve) by making only one adjustment.
-Using the Watering Calculator and the Watering Index together can help you save water and use your sprinkler and/or drip system more efficiently when the weather changes.
-You can save a considerable amount of water by using the Watering Index to adjust your controller.
+You can save a considerable amount of water by using the Watering Index to adjust your controller when the weather changes.
 Reducing your water use will reduce your water bill and help save a very precious and limited resource.

 What is the Watering Index?